Paultree/dcs-tech-test/README.md

 - Remove button that deletes employee from database.
 - Form hides the end date input if user selects permanent option.
 - Added a page that allows user to edit current employee details.
+- Added in basic validation for all input fields.
+  - Name, email, mobile number and address use regex pattern to validate.
+  - End date uses watch feature from useForm hook that watches the start date user picks and sets min date to cover cases where user decides to pick an end date before the start date.

 # Known Issues